Where to start off your cycling season? Our suggestions.

 The Estriade

 The portion of the Estriade in the Canton de Shefford, and the portion of the Route Verte # 4 that leads to Bromont (La Villageoise) are usually accessible quite early in the season.
 The Bromont and Canton de Shefford areas offer a mostly paved and relatively even trail to slowly warm up your pedalling muscles.
-You’ll be able to cover about twenty kilometres to smoothly start out the season; or, you might want to stop at Edgar Hyperlodge to savour one of their delicious West Shefford microbrewery beers.
+You’ll be able to cover about twenty kilometres to smoothly start out the season; or, you might want to stop at Edgar Hyperlodge to savour one of their delicious West Shefford Brewing Company beers.

 ©Mathieu Dupuis